Insatiable Stars Alyssa Milano and Debby Ryan Defend Show

 by Jennifer Cullen | Fri., Aug.
 10, 2018 6:34 PM

-Netflix's newest show may be it's most controversial yet.
+Netflix's newest show may be its most controversial yet.

 On August 10, the first season of Insatiable was released amidst criticism over it's handling of the issues of body image.